 This course will provide the opportunity for the student to continue the development of clinical skills necessary to perform the duties of a dental hygienist.
-Topics will include principles learned in DH101 and DH102, continuance of treating patients with special needs.
+Topics will include principles learned in DHYG1230 and DHYG1240, continuance of treating the patients with special needs.